Top 10 Richest Temples in the World

 Venkateswara Temple is located at Tirumala, Tirupati, Chittoor district in Andhra Pradesh, India.
 A Vishnu avatar, Venkateswara, is said to have appeared here to save humanity from the hardships and sufferings of the Kali Yuga, according to legend.
 Daivam and Kaliyuga Prathyaksha Daivam are the names given to the region as a result of this.

 The entire structure includes the Tirupati Temple and the Tirumala Shrine.
 There are other nicknames for Venkateswara, including Balaji and Govinda, that are used locally to refer to the deity.
 The government of Andhra Pradesh oversees the temple’s management trust.
 The Government of Andhra Pradesh also appoints the director of the trust.
-The income from the donations is used by the state for the purpose of running administrative duties.
-The income is very high as the temple is the one of the world’s richest temples.
+The income from the donations is used by the state to run administrative duties.
+The income is very high as the temple is one of the world’s richest temples.

 3. Shirdi Sai Baba Temple, Maharashtra, India